-Our goal is to reunite children with their birth families, which happens about 50% of the time.
-However, there are many children who cannot return to their birth families for different reasons, at which point the focus becomes finding the most stable permanent plan for the child, which usually involves adoption.
+Our goal is to reunite foster children with their biological families, which happens about 50% of the time.
+There are many children who cannot return to their birth families for different reasons, at which point the focus becomes finding the most stable permanent plan for the child, which usually involves adoption.

 “There are no unwanted children, just unfound families.”